 Neither facelift surgery nor blepharoplasty targets aging on the forehead or in between the brows.
 Injectable treatments like BOTOX® Cosmetic and Dysport® do.
 These are neuromodulators, meaning that they block the chemical signals from reaching the nerves that allow facial muscles to contract and form wrinkles.
 Using BOTOX® Cosmetic or Dysport® periodically, along with a facelift, allows your entire facial contour to appear smooth and youthful.

 Facelift surgery tightens skin and tissues so that they will appear smoother and younger.
 It cannot address the quality of your skin.
 Facelift surgery can do nothing for hyperpigmentation, acne scars, dark spots, or tone and texture irregularities.
 Following up your facelift with a laser resurfacing treatment will allow your newly tightened skin to appear brighter and more refreshed.
-Careaga Plastic Surgery offers CO2 lasers and IPL (Intense Pulsed Light) treatments to address skin imperfections.
+Careaga Plastic Surgery offers CO2 laser treatments to address skin imperfections.

 Contact Us Today!

 For more information about facelift surgery or any of the combination procedures available, contact Careaga Plastic Surgery by calling (305) 574-9262 or by filling out our online contact form.